Worldbuilding

 Ages of Faith

-Then comes the fracture: centuries of prophecy, schism, and whispered accusations that the council had soured.
-Movements splintered, new scriptures appeared overnight, and ordinary households started building altars from desperation rather than tradition.
-That crisis never ended; it simply evolved.
-Today I walk through cities where mystery cults share alleys with reformist soapboxes and philosophers host salons arguing whether the council even deserves to keep the name, precisely the tension I pull apart in The Fractured Covenant.
+Like all great mountains there comes the fracture.
+Centuries of prophecy, schism, and whispered accusations.
+You can find the cracks throughout history.
+Movements splinter, new scriptures appear overnight, and ordinary households start building altars that follow strange traditions.
+That crisis has never really ended; it simply evolved.
+Today I walk through cities where mystery cults share alleys with reformist soapboxes and philosophers host salons arguing whether the Gods even deserve to keep that name.
+It is this tension I attempt to pull apart in The Fractured Covenant.